carbon-language/carbon-lang/docs/project/roadmap.md

 We should be able to drop Carbon's toolchain into at least simple `Makefile` or CMake build systems as a replacement for the C++ toolchain and provide a Carbon toolchain.
-This doesn't include supporting everything or even moderately complex builds, only the simplest of builds using these build systems need to work at first.
+This doesn't include supporting everything or even moderately complex builds; only the simplest of builds using these build systems need to work at first.

 ### Carbon has a design and toolchain implementation of basic C++ interop